- Dry legume cooking guide: How long to soak and cook dry lentils, peas and beans

 4. Cover the legumes with plenty of fresh water; it should reach at least 5 centimetres above the legumes themselves.
 Add a piece of kombu, 8 to 10 centimetres long, to the pot.
 (Kombu, an edible seaweed, has the unique ability to neutralize gas-producing compounds in beans.)
 Cover, bring to a boil, and skim off any foam that rises to the top.
 Reduce the heat and simmer until the beans are tender—soft but not mushy.
 Remove from the heat and add salt: at least 1 tablespoon for each cup of beans, or more to your taste.
 (Adding salt before this point will prevent the beans from cooking.)
 Keep the beans covered and let them soak in the salty water for at least 15 minutes and up to 2 hours.
 Drain, and rinse to remove any excess salt and loose skins.
 Although most recipes will tell you not to soak lentils and split peas, I always recommend doing so.
 It will greatly aid digestion and drastically reduce the cooking time.
 The chart below indicates the different soaking times.

-Lebanese flavours are some of my favorites.
+Lebanese flavours are some of my favourites.
 Cumin, fennel, cinnamon, lemon, garlic— could it get any better?
 Folded through some tender kaniwa, lentils, and caramelised onions, apparently it can.
 I make this dish when I have leftover grains and legumes in the fridge, as it comes together quickly when these have been precooked.
 Although I've paired the kaniwa and lentils with golden roasted cauliflower, any vegetables would be delicious on the side, such as carrots, pumpkin, or beetroot.
+Vegan, GF

 1 head yellow cauliflower (white cauliflower is also fine)